vlambert/ScaleDependentPlasticity/README.md

 $$ Y(\zeta) = Y(1) \zeta^{n}, $$

-however more general expressions can easily be implemented.
+however more general expressions can be implemented.

 ## Numerical Solution
 We solve the governing equation subject to the evolving yield stress boundary condition using an implicit Crank-Nicholson finite difference scheme.
 The numerical solution is implemented using a [modified Thomas Algorithm](https://doi.org/10.1016/j.cpc.2020.107722) which provides a parallelilzed framework for efficiently solving the system of equations characterizerd by a tridiagonalize matrix.